richsoni/www-richsoni.com/_songs/lets-get-deserted.md

 composed_at: 2016-03-31
 ---

-the undertoe
-underneath our toes
+The undertow underneath our toes
-will pull us far
-from the life we know
+Will pull us far from the life we know

+All of our dreams
+Happy they seem
+Reality screams so loud

+*Lets get deserted baby*
+*On a desert isle*
+*Maybe then we could be*
+*Alone for a while*

+Coconuts, nipa huts
+Would be all that we need

+The salt in the air
+Flowers in your hair
+Nothing to wear, but a smile

+*Lets get deserted baby*
+*On a desert isle*
+*Maybe then we could be*
+*Alone for a while*

+The salt in the air
+Flowers in your hair
+Nothing to wear, but a smile

-all of our dreams
+All of our dreams
 happy they seem
-reality screams
-screams so loud

-lets get deserted baby
-on a desert i-hi-hi-isle
-maybe then we could be
-alone for a whi-hi-hi-ile

-coconuts
-nipa hut
-would be all
-all that we need

-the salt in the air
-flowers in your hair
-nothing to wear
-but a smile

-lets get deserted baby
-on a desert i-hi-hi-isle
-maybe then we could be
-alone for a whi-hi-hi-ile

-the salt in the air
-flowers in your hair
-nothing to wear
-but a smile

-all of our dreams
-happy they seem
-reality screams
-screams so loud
+Reality screams so loud

-lets get deserted baby
+*Lets get deserted baby*
-on a desert i-hi-hi-isle
+*On a desert isle*
-maybe then we could be
+*Maybe then we could be*
-alone for a whi-hi-hi-ile
+*Alone for a while*